jpsheehan/sms-router-portal/README.md

 *Written by JP Sheehan.
 Licensed under the GPLv3.*

-A web frontend for the [SMS Router Proxy](https://github.com/jpsheehan/sms-router-proxy) and the [SMS Router](https://github.com/jpsheehan/sms-router).
+A web frontend for the [SMS Proxy Android](https://github.com/jpsheehan/sms-proxy-android) and the [SMS Router](https://github.com/jpsheehan/sms-router).

 ## Downloading and installing dependencies